featherart/twitter_wrangler/README.md

 - in Angular it’s best to define a service around the rails api call, so tweet.js goes into the directory 'angular/services'

+- on $resource:
+http://docs.angularjs.org/api/ngResource/service/$resource explains where the @id is coming from here

+this.service = $resource('/api/tweets/:tweetId', {tweetId: '@id'});